-The programme International Perspectives in Teaching and Learning (IPT&L) is an interactive two-day programme for teaching coordinators and curriculum developers in international programmes, providing training on 'what it takes to organize a good degree programme' from an international point of view.
+The programme International Perspectives in Teaching and Learning (IPT&L) is an interactive two-days training programme for teaching coordinators and curriculum developers in international programmes, focusing on what it takes to organize a good degree programme from an international point of view.

-IPT&L focuses on how culture influences teaching and learning around a specific set of intercultural themes.
-By bringing together coordinators of Bachelor's and Master's degree programmes topics such as interaction, expectations, assessment and group work will be addressed.
+Further, IPT&L focuses on how culture influences teaching and learning around a specific set of intercultural themes.
+By bringing together coordinators of Bachelor's and Master's degree programmes relevant topics will be addressed such as interaction, expectations, assessment, group work etc..

 A theoretical framework combined with sharing ideas and experiences will help the participants to enhance teaching and learning in the intercultural classroom.